RenrenRihitoRayo/dpl/README.md

 ## New Module

-A new module was added "std-dpl/state.dpl" which implememts a 'State' object.
+A new module was added "std-dpl/state.dpl" which implements a 'State' object.
 Its only a few lines but its there for convinience.

 ## ***Bugs***